-The juvenile leaves of the Eucalyptus Tereticornis have this wonderful, a much more rounded shape and it’s a deeper green shade than the mature leaves.
+The juvenile leaves of the Eucalyptus tereticornis have this wonderful, much more rounded shape and it’s a deeper green shade than the mature leaves.
 It could be used as a memory enhancer, it helps your memory and its just the vapour that you use.

 You crush the leaf up into a little ball and you rub it between your hands very quickly until your hands get quite warm then you throw the leaf away and you put your hands over your face and cover your nose and mouth with your hands and breath in deeply.
 I used to do that in my school and my university exam.
 Now this also stops frostbite, you know it’s a really, really cold morning, an icy morning and your fingers are hurtling like anything, you do this and it stops the frostbite.

 If you ever see any drawings of Aboriginal men with a message stick in their hand and with leaves tied around their legs, below the knees, they are the memory leaves.
 When they get to the other end they can then repeat the message, absolutely correctly.

 While I was studying, I would have the leaves in hot water beside me and I would be inhaling the vapour.
 When I got to the exam room I would again rub the leaves in my hand and I would remember what I had learnt.
 It’s not a long term memory enhancer but definitely is a memory enhancer and the effects must have lasted three or four days because sometimes those messengers had to carry those messages up to the Queensland border or what is now the Queensland border.